cristianve/URNAX/README.md

 of the different entities that exist in the language: object, class, case, class, etc.
 * The use "whenever possible" of expressions in the code.
-* Typical functional programming figures, such as: o HOF (Higher Order Functions) o Option (tipos nullables) o Pattern matching o Funciones anónimas o Programación asíncrona o Comentarios en código o Estructura limpia y legibilidad
+* Typical functional programming figures, such as:
+  -  HOF (Higher Order Functions)
+  -  Option (tipos nullables)
+  -  Pattern matching
+  -  Funciones anónimas
+  -  Programación asíncrona
+  -  Comentarios en código
+  -  Estructura limpia y legibilidad

 # 3. Folders and files 📁
 # 4. Configuration ⚙️